 Harness engineering

 Harness engineering is the practice of improving a coding agent’s output quality and reliability by shaping the software around it, not just the prompt you type into the chat.
-Instead of treating the coding agent as a black box, you shape its harness: the instructions, tools, context, hooks, and integrations around the model, so that correct behavior becomes easier and more repeatable.
+Instead of treating the coding agent as a black box, you shape its harness: the instructions, tools, context, hooks, and integrations around the model, so correct behavior becomes easier and more repeatable.

 In practice, that means shaping the scaffolding around the model so the right information, tools, and constraints show up at the right time.
 This page walks through several common ways to do that and the tradeoffs that come with them.